githubharald/SimpleHTR/README.md

 6. I need a confidence score for the recognized text: after recognizing the text, you can calculate the loss value for the NN output and the recognized text.
 The loss simply is the negative logarithm of the score.
 See [this article](https://medium.com/@harald_scheidl/27648fb18519).
 7. I use a custom image of handwritten text, but the NN outputs a wrong result: the NN is trained on the IAM dataset.
 The NN not only learns to recognize text, but it also learns properties of the dataset-images.
 Some obvious properties of the IAM dataset are: text is tightly cropped, contrast is very high, most of the characters are lower-case.
 Either you preprocess your image to look like an IAM image, or you train the NN on your own dataset.
 See [this article](https://medium.com/@harald_scheidl/27648fb18519).
 8. I get an error when running the script more than once from an interactive Python session: do **not** call function `main()` in file `main.py` from an interactive session, as the TF computation graph is created multiple times when calling `main()` multiple times.
 Run the script by executing `python main.py` instead.
+9. How to get support for this repository: I do not provide any support for this repository (also not via mail).

 ## References